Infineon/amazon-greengrass-hsi-optiga-tpm/README.md

 The software:
 - is only tested to a limited extend and might not work as expected.
 - is provided as-is, without any waranty and liability.
-- provides the required functionality for __Greengrass Device Tester 1.3.1__ and __IoT Greengrass 1.8.x and 1.9.x__
+- provides the required functionality for __Greengrass Device Tester 1.3.1__ and __IoT Greengrass 1.8.x, 1.9.x, 1.10.x__
 - has NOT been tested for any additional functionality.

 Only RSA 2K Keys and ECC_NIST_P256 keys are supported.

 ## Preparation and Hardware Setup

-- Download latest Raspbian (2018-11) and flash onto SD Card.
+- Download latest Raspbian (2020-02-13, Buster) and flash onto SD Card.
 - Plugin OPTIGA&trade; TPM SLx 9670 Iridium Board on Raspberry Pi Header.
   - The chips must be facing the outside of the Raspberry Pi.
   - Pin 1 of the Iridium must align with Pin 1 of the Raspberry Pi.